Where’s your camera?

 I believe if you are an artist, you will often find yourself on the edge of depression.
 I think the reason is that to capture the mood, you must be highly in touch with your emotions.
 When you start to feel at this depth, it can encapsulate you.
 You struggle to communicate to others your deepest thoughts and fears.

-It took Ansel Adams many years before he had his creative breakthrough where he was able to finally pre-visualize and master the craft enough to know how not to capture what he saw but what he felt.
+It took Ansel Adams many years before he had his creative breakthrough.
+He could finally pre-visualize and master the craft enough to know how to capture what he saw and felt.

 Many war photojournalists return from the war dealing with post-traumatic stress disorder.
 The best therapy for those suffering tends to be when they journal.
 It is the process of moving those thoughts from one side of the brain to the other through writing that many can “process” their ideas.

 After 911, the news media helped America process its trauma.
-The media was helping us to write our story as a community.
-We were able to heal because through all this madness; we saw the silver lining of our society.
+The media helped us write our story as a community.
+We were able to heal because, through all this madness, we saw the silver lining of our society.
 We saw the community come together, as many have never experienced.

-As the media told the stories of rebuilding families and communities, we all felt much better.
+We all felt much better as the media told the stories of rebuilding families and communities.

 Importance of Journaling and Community